Gnocchi with Butter Sauce

 • You can find fresh sage in the produce section.
 They come in little plastic containers.
 Want a little extra flavor, add some fresh herbs when you serve it like, fresh basil or parsley.

-How to make gnocchi with sauce
+How to make gnocchi with butter sauce

 Pre-step